MessaDev/MessaDev/README.md

 **Software Developer**.
 I'm looking for a professional opportunity where I can contribute effectively and continuously enhance my technical expertise.

-- 🌱 Spring-focused python Developer
+- 🌱 Focused python Developer
 - 🎓 Associate's Degree graduating in System Analysis and Development at [Uninter - International University Center](https://www.uninter.com/)